Data governance: Manage and control your data assets while remaining compliant with regulations

 The data types you need can be integrated into your platform:

-• Browsing data (sections/pages visited, URL, device, frequency of visit, etc.), which can be activated on our platform via the Tag Manager System CAX, which enables you to collect data in real time.
+• Browsing data (sections/pages visited, URL, device, frequency of visit, etc.), which can be activated on Platform X via the Tag Manager System, which enables you to collect data in real time.

-• Campaign tracking data (display impressions, e-mail opens, conversion amount, etc.) can be activated via Campaign Analysis CAX and is also available in real time.
+• Campaign tracking data (display impressions, e-mail opens, conversion amount, etc.) can be activated via Campaign Analysis on Platform X and is also available in real time.

-• Data from the CRM / Data Lake (options subscribed to, house score, age, etc.) available in the Data Activation CAX
+• Data from the CRM / Data Lake (options subscribed to, house score, age, etc.) available in the Data Activation of Platform X.

-• 2nd party data such as location, look-a-like profiles, also available in Data Activation CAX
+• 2nd party data such as location, look-a-like profiles, also available in Data Activation of Platform X.

 However, PII (Personal Identifying Information) is sensitive data that requires encryption to ensure compliance and prevent any leaks.
 This encryption is possible thanks to Commanders Act’s Data Cleansing functionality, which enables events to be transformed and corrected in real time, and is carried out in no-code or low-code.